 Introduction, instructions and leader’s opening remarks

-Ali Hodge, Acute Oncology and Immunotherapy Advanced Clinical Practitioner, University Hospitals Sussex NHS Foundation Trust
+Ali Hodge, Acute Oncology and Immunotherapy Advanced Clinical Practitioner, University Hospitals Sussex NHS Foundation Trust.
+Ali will be joined by Steve Bass, Lead Nurse End of Life Care, University Hospitals Sussex NHS Foundation Trust.

 How to become a telephone triage detective